haideralsh/react-styled-switch/README.md

 This project is scaffolded using create-react-app, so it is not possible to import it as a component in your React project.
-Eventually, once I decide on the name and API, I will publish to as a standalone package that can be imported from NPM.
+Eventually, once I decide on the name and API, I will publish it as a standalone package that can be imported from NPM.